slaclab/smurf-server-scripts/docker_scripts/README.md

 $ git push -set-upstream origin <new-branch-name>"
 ```

 Replace `<new-branch-name>`, with an appropriate branch name.
-After you push all your changes to Github, you should open a PR to merge your changes into the master branch.
+After you push all your changes to Github, you should open a PR to merge your changes into the main branch.

 ### Full systems based on smurf2mce and rogue v3 [OBSOLETE]